-A meeting of the Dissertation Committee is required by the Department before the student can be advanced to candidacy.
+A meeting of the Dissertation Committee is required as part of the second year Research Gateway Exam.
 The Research Advisor and student are responsible for calling the meeting.
-For all students, the candidacy meeting is an examination and must be taken by May 31st of the second year.
+For all students, the second year exam must be taken by May 31st of the second year, though should ideally be taken in February or March.

-The Dissertation Committee consults with the student and the Research Advisor as may be appropriate with respect to the student's development, as indicated by his/her course work, seminar participation, and experience in examinations and research performance.
+The Dissertation Committee consults with the student and the Research Advisor as may be appropriate with respect to the student's development, as indicated by their course work, seminar participation, and experience in examinations and research performance.

-In the aggregate, three formal recommendations (and three meetings) are required of the Committee: (1) one for advancement to candidacy which is made on a departmental form specifically approving the total program of courses or indicating remaining expected courses (this form will be given to you from the Graduate Student Services Office prior to your candidacy exam); (2) one for a Data Meeting to discuss if the student has gathered enough data to write a thesis satisfying the requirement of scientific merit and (3) one for acceptance of the dissertation certified on the form supplied by the Graduate School prior to the Oral/Thesis Defense.
+In the aggregate, three formal recommendations (and three meetings) are required of the Committee: (1) one for the second year research gateway exam, which is made on a specific departmental form (this form will be given to you from the Graduate Student Coordinator prior to your second year exam or shared with you electronically); (2) one for a Data Meeting to discuss if the student has gathered enough data to write a thesis satisfying the requirement of scientific merit and (3) one for acceptance of the dissertation certified on the form supplied by the Graduate School prior to the Oral/Thesis Defense.